 It is important to acknowledge that these data represent sponsor estimates of product sales and are not intended to be a substitute for actual usage data.
 For example, veterinarians and animal producers may purchase drugs, but never actually administer them to animals, or they may administer the drugs in later years.

 - Before making a direct comparison between the quantity of antimicrobial drugs sold for use in humans and that sold for use in animals, you should consider:

-- There are differences in physiology and weight between humans and animals: the average adult human weighs 184 lbs., while a beef steer weighs about 1,352 lbs.
+- There are differences in physiology and weight between humans and animals: the average adult human weighs 184 lbs., while the average live weight for a beef cattle is about 1,347 lbs.